dbsnapper/dbsnapper/docs/database-engines/postgresql-local.md

 ### Specifying the PostgreSQL Local Engine

-To use the PostgreSQL Local engine to create or load a database snapshot, use the `pglocal://` scheme for the source or destination target url as needed.
+To use the PostgreSQL Local engine to create or load a database snapshot, use the default `postgres://` scheme for the source or destination target url as needed.
 For example:

-`pglocal://username:password@host/database?sslmode=[require | disable]`
+`postgres://username:password@host/database?sslmode=[require | disable]`

-The `pglocal` scheme is abbreviated as `pgl` in the CLI and DBSnapper cloud
+The `postgres` scheme is abbreviated as `pgl` in the CLI and DBSnapper cloud

 ### Permissions